-6. Turmeric VS Ginger
+6. History of Turmeric

 Turmeric and Ginger are members of the same family.
 Both are tropical plants that are well known for their roots that have amazing health and flavor properties.
 Both turmeric and ginger are anti-inflammatory, but while turmeric is known as a painkiller, ginger is used to treat nausea.
 In taste, turmeric is bitter and has an earthy flavor, opposed to ginger which tends to be spicy and refreshing.
 In appearance, their outer root layer may look similar- but turmeric is known for its intense dark orange coloring that makes it resemble saffron.
 Ginger tends to be a lighter yellow to white.

-7. History of Turmeric
+7. Q&A About Turmeric